Previous dayApril 16, 2026Next day

 10.0 km1--✓ ReviewedUSGS →

-April 16, 2026 brought a magnitude 3.5 earthquake 42 km WNW of Comrie, United Kingdom, logged at 19:46 UTC.
+At 19:46 UTC on April 16, 2026, a magnitude 3.5 tremor occurred 42 km WNW of Comrie, United Kingdom.
 A small number of nearby observers (1) submitted felt reports to the USGS.
-This was a shallow crustal earthquake, focused at 10.0 km depth.
-The epicenter is at 56.575°, -4.553°.
+The hypocenter lay at 10.0 km, placing this in the shallow crustal category.
+Coordinates: 56.575°, -4.553°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M3.5 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-16